 At Oaklands we believe that physical activity provides the opportunity to be active, have fun, feel good, be healthy and express yourself.

 Here are some of the extra-curricular activities we offer at Oaklands.

-A weekly program for children between the ages of 2 to seven.
+A weekly program for children between the ages of two to seven.
 The program combines skills used in rugby with a fun, energetic and structured play program designed to enhance your child’s social and physical skills.

 Happy Feet Fitness entertains, inspires and encourages children to make positive healthy choices for themselves, the world around them, and in their relationships with others.

 It is all about improving your child’s tennis skills and swings in a fun and safe environment.
 Hot Shots has real coaches who have played at a professional level teaching your children.
 It helps children to develop physical awareness and hand eye coordination.

 A sequence of weekly half hour lessons of French or Spanish utilising characters to introduce words covered in the subjects taught.
 Each Play Frog character brings a fun bag full of surprises each week such as costumes, puppets, face painting toys, musical instruments and much more

 Provides young children of all abilities the opportunity to enjoy soccer in a fun, positive, enjoyable and safe environment.
 It is led by experienced and qualified sports coaches who hold valid working with children blue card and first aid certificate.